Mohammed-Almuziny/w09d05/README.md

 - **Register** As an anon i can register in the website so that I can create my own todo list
 - **Login** As a user i can login to in the website so that I can create my own todo list
 - **Logout** As a user i can logout from the website so no one else can use it
+- **Forget Password** As a user if i forget password i can get reset password link to my email
 - **Create post** As a user I can create an post
 - **My Posts** As a user i can see my posts
 - **All Posts** As a use i can see all posts of other users